What Makes a World-Class Motion Capture Stage?

 A camera system that produces excellent raw data and a pipeline that can’t deliver that data cleanly into your production environment is not a world-class stage.
 It’s a world-class data collection system with a quality problem downstream.

-Stage design done correctly treats the pipeline as an integrated system component.
+Stage design done correctly treats the pipeline as an integrated system component to ensure quality.
 What format does the data need to be in when it leaves?
 What engine or VFX platform is it going into?
 What are the retargeting requirements?
 These questions should shape the stage configuration, not be answered after it’s built.

 Stunt Infrastructure

-Large-scale performance capture (ideal for action sequences, team sports, fight choreography, wire work, vehicle and creature capture) requires stunt rigging infrastructure built into the stage.
-Rigging points, load ratings, safety systems, and the operational expertise to use them correctly.
+Large-scale performance capture (ideal for action sequences, team sports, fight choreography, wire work, vehicle and creature capture) may require stunt rigging.
+Rigging will include rigging points, load ratings, safety systems, and the operational expertise to use them correctly.

 What Operational Experience Actually Means